 SOT Talks are conceptualised as the essence of School of Tomorrow (SOT) Events by providing a platform to keep inspirational conversations alive.
 They serve as a bridge between each of our annual Events – driven by the previous and building up to the next – in order to continue our mission to provide enriching, future-oriented intellectual experiences and learning opportunities.
 With a focus on emerging issues within contemporary societies, these discussions aim to contribute to a better future.
-The thematic focus of the very first SOT Talks is mental health and ways to cope with of mental health issues.
-Areas to be discussed include managing stress and anxiety, ways to support a healthy mind, and the effect of social media on self-image.
+The thematic focus of the 2019 SOT Talks is mental health and ways to cope with mental health issues.
+Areas under discussion include managing stress and anxiety, ways to support a healthy mind, and the effect of social media on self-image.

 School of Tomorrow

 Session Descriptions .